 “Many systems are now leveraging the power of reaching existing computer networks and the Internet for traditional MNS elements, such as outdoor giant voice or indoor voice evacuation systems,” Reynoso says.
 “Interoperability is also a key technology trend that impacts the design and implementation of an effective mass notification system.
 Many organizations have adopted different disparate systems over the years, and there is a big push to integrate the systems with one unified interface to manage all the systems.”

-Therefore, integration will be a main driver of the industry’s concept of mass notification as the technology advances.
+Therefore, the integration will be the main driver of the industry’s concept of mass notification as to the technology advances.

 “The mass notification ecosystem will be the next buzzword in the industry.
 An open mass notification software platform will play a central role in integrating, managing and streamlining the notifications across a variety of on-premises systems and mobile devices,” Foster says.